In my opinion, taking time to learn how to pose, and to use angles in photo shoots can make or break a picture.

 To me, arms and hands are more of an accessory.
 They can really make or break a picture.
 I mean, there’s a lot that can make or break or picture.

 But, for me, hands are just super awkward.
 So, you need to know how to place them.
-Mostly, I’ll watch my videos model or interested in modeling.
+Mostly, I’ll watch my videos.

-So, and I know that you girls or guys have watched America’s next top model and Tyra always gets them for having weird hands, or looking like a dead hand.
+So, and I know that you girls or guys have watched America’s next top model and Tyra always gets them for having weird hands in their pose technique, or looking like a dead hand.

 In Modeling – Find Something to Do with Your Hands